-- 1. A vehicle in the scope of this UN GTR may continue to be regarded as belonging to the same vehicle propulsion family with regard to on-board diagnostics provided that the vehicle parameters in [Table 1] [or vehicle parameters referred to in annex 5] are identical and remain within the prescribed and declared tolerances. - 2.
-A representative parent vehicle shall be selected within the boundaries set by the classification criteria laid down in [Table 1 of Annex 7 or table XX of annex 5]
+- 1. A vehicle in the scope of this UN GTR may continue to be regarded as belonging to the same vehicle propulsion family with regard to on-board diagnostics provided that the vehicle parameters in Table A7/1 or vehicle parameters referred to in Annex 5 are identical and remain within the prescribed and declared tolerances. - 2.
+A representative parent vehicle shall be selected within the boundaries set by the classification criteria laid down in Table A7/1 or vehicle parameters referred to in Annex 5.